-Committee on Legal Services.
+Professions and occupations - organizational recodification of laws.
 Title 12 of the Colorado Revised Statutes relates primarily to the regulation of professions and occupations.
-In 2016, the General Assembly enacted Senate Bill 16-163, which authorized a multi-year project to recodify title 12.
-In 2017 and 2018, the General Assembly enacted numerous bills to relocate to other titles all laws that do not relate to the regulation of professions and occupations.
-Title 12 now generally contains only laws administered by the department of regulatory agencies (DORA) that regulate a profession or occupation.
+In 2016, the general assembly enacted Senate Bill 16-163, which authorized a multi-year project to recodify title 12.
+In 2017 and 2018, the General Assembly enacted numerous bills to relocate from title 12 to other titles in the Colorado Revised Statutes all laws that do not relate to the regulation of professions and occupations.
+After the passage of those relocation bills, title 12 generally contains only laws administered by the department of regulatory agencies (DORA) that regulate a profession or occupation.

-Section 1 (starting on page 4) of the bill recodifies title 12, as contemplated by Senate Bill 16-163, by:
+Section 1 of the act recodifies title 12, as contemplated by Senate Bill 16-163, by:

 - Reorganizing and renumbering articles and parts within the title, all of which are administered by the division of real estate, the division of conservation, or the division of professions and occupations (DPO) within DORA;

-- Relocating into title 12 current statutes in article 34 of title 24 relating to the creation, powers, and duties of DPO in administering the laws regulating professions and occupations (practice acts);
+- Relocating into title 12 statutes in part 1 of article 34 of title 24 of the Colorado Revised Statutes relating to the creation, powers, and duties of DPO in administering the laws regulating professions and occupations (practice acts);

 - Creating common provisions that are generally applicable to all practice acts administered by DPO, except as otherwise specified, and modifying the various practice acts to eliminate redundancies with the common provisions; and

 - Eliminating provisions in title 12 that are archaic or obsolete.